Lucas-BRT/Kenkrusty-FM/README.md

 ## License

-Kenkrusty FM is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](/LICENSE) file for details.